RudiVladusic/Anime-Club/README.md

 [Anime Club](https://aniime-club.netlify.app/)

+## Todo

+- Add context
+- Add "more like this" component

 ## Future plans

 I am planning to expand the website further with new features, as well as regular maintenance and refactoring of the code.